 These events were suggested by two different caregivers, peachgreentea and the creator of the thread.
-Competitors in the Doctor's Appointment Dash have to get their loved one to the doctor as fast (and safely) as possible while managing factors like untimely transportation, last-minute bathroom trips, and unexpected wardrobe changes.
-Entrants in the Mad Bathroom Dash will race to find the nearest public bathroom with a strict time limit of 30 seconds.
+Competitors in the doctor’s appointment dash have to get their loved one to the doctor as quickly (and safely) as possible while managing factors like late transportation, last-minute bathroom trips and unexpected wardrobe changes.
+Entrants in the mad bathroom dash will race to find the nearest public bathroom with a strict time limit of 30 seconds.

 - The Caregiver Scavenger Hunt